mochi/mochikit/doc/rst/MochiKit/DOM.rst

 :mochidef:`focusOnLoad(element)`:

+    Note that :mochiref:`focusOnLoad` can not be used in combination with :mochiref:`MochiKit.Signal` if the ``onload`` event is connected.
+Once an event is connected with :mochiref:`MochiKit.Signal`, no other APIs may be used for that same event.

-    Add an onload event to focus the given element
+    This adds an onload event to focus the given element.

     *Availability*:
         Available in MochiKit 1.3.1+